igncp/demos/README.md

     - [ ] Resolve cases with `@ts-ignore`
     - [ ] Set the threshold to 99%
 1. [ ] Extra refactors:
-    - Extract texts, some dimensions and state into variables
+    - Extract texts, some dimensions and state (`let` usage) into explicit variables
     - Improve naming of variables and functions
     - Add references to relevant documentations
     - Add some personal description of the implementation